 On street parking meters are located on Minnehaha Parkway, Minnehaha Avenue, East River Road, West River Road, Dean Parkway and Main Street.
 On street meters are enforced 365 days a year.
 Prices range from 75 cents to $1.50 per hour.

-Most on street parking meters accept coins only, but Main Street on street parking meters accept coins and credit/debit cards.
+Some street meters only accept coins while others accept coins and credit/debit cards.

 Anyone can park at any on street meter.

 Annual Patron Parking Permit Holders must pay for on street parking.

 Please read the information posted on the parking meters carefully as some street meters have a time limit.

 Some vehicles/objects may require additional permits from the Minneapolis Park & Recreation Board.
 Examples: buses, limos, dumpsters and/or carriages Parkway Use Page

 The Minneapolis Park & Recreation Board (MPRB) issues administrative tickets for parking violations.
 The ticketing system improves customer service and collection of parking fine revenues.
 Instead of issuing a Hennepin County parking citation, Park Police will issue a $40 administrative ticket.
 The administrative ticket allows the MPRB to work directly with park customers rather than sending them to Hennepin County Court.
 The MPRB is able to better confirm and/or resolve any issues related to the ticket, such as broken meters or signage problems.